riemann/riemann-jvm-profiler/README.md

 ```

 Fire up a grid in Riemann-dash sorted by `metric`, and choose a query to view
 your particular application.
-Here, I'm looking at the `"whitewash "` prefix,
+Here, I'm looking at the `"whitewash"` prefix,
 and excluding the `epollWait` function, since it's not actually doing real
 work.